Magnettah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 A script that displays  all the lines in the file /etc/passwd that do not contain the pattern “bin” A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+A script that replaces all characters A and c from input to Z and e respectively.